ASaragga/FinCalc/README.md

 **Mind your Business: Valuing Corporate Assets on Divorce / Kingsley Napley, 2024**

+The firm is often cited by the mainstream media for comments and insights on notable cases, legal precedents, pro bono matters, and its business management practices.
 With over 800,000 businesses incorporated in the UK every year, it is no surprise that business assets and in particular the disposal of business interests are often a significant issue when dividing assets between separating spouses in financial remedy proceedings.

 In the recent High Court case of GA v EL (2023), the court considered the effect of post-separation endeavour on the value of a business.
 In this particular case, the parties had a long marriage of 12 years and 2 children together.
 The former family home was transferred into the wife’s sole name, but the parties were unable to agree the division of the £70 million business proceeds which made up the bulk of their assets.